U.S. dollar drops sharply after President Trump calls it 'too strong'

 "I think our dollar is getting too strong, and partially that's my fault because people have confidence in me," Trump said.
 "But that's hurting -- that will hurt ultimately."

-The dollar hit its highest level in over a decade in December, a sign that investors are betting on the prospects of a stronger US economy compared to other parts of the world.
+The dollar hit its highest level in 13 years shortly after Trump won the election.
+It was widely viewed as a sign that investors believe America will grow faster than other parts of the world.

 The president is worried that US businesses, especially manufacturers, won't be able to compete.
 American goods are more expensive relative to European or Japanese products when the dollar's value is too high.